How To Get Rid Of Ants In The Kitchen

 What?!
 Why would you want to do that?
 If your home is infested with ants that are showing up all over the place, then I suggest this.
-Take a small lid or plate and put syrup, jam or something else really sweet on it.
-Then, put it in a place that you would prefer the ants to go to (maybe in a corner of the kitchen or something).
-Obviously the ants will be all over this within minutes.
-The purpose of doing this is to draw them all back to central location if they are really spread out.
+Take a small lid or plate and put syrup, jam, or something else sweet on it.
+Then, put it in a place that you would prefer the ants to go to (maybe in the corner of the kitchen or something).
+The ants will be all over this within minutes.
+The purpose of doing this is to draw them all back to a central location if they are spread out.
 Once you have them all swarming to one area, you switch the sweet stuff on the plate with your ant bait.
 If you are calling us, we can put our better working bait down and solve the problem for you.
 Either way, this is proven to work well to keep them in one place and kill them.

 If you are having problems that you can’t handle on your own with ants, we would love to help you.
 Please give us a call or shoot us an email.
 If you need pest control in the Portland, Oregon or Southwest Washington area, we would be happy to offer you a free inspection and let you know how we can help you.